 We have several members of staff who have received enhanced training in order to be 'Designated Safeguarding Leads' in school.

 Mrs Sánchez is currently the Designated Safeguarding Lead.

-Miss Crossan (Assistant Head) is a Deputy Safeguarding Lead along with Mrs Cox (Extended Schools).
+Miss Crossan (Assistant Head) is a Deputy Safeguarding Lead along with Mrs Cox (Extended Schools) and Mrs Salmon (Senior Teacher).
 This means that there is always someone available on the school site should a safeguarding issue arise.

 If you are concerned about a child at the school please report it immediately to the Designated Safeguarding Lead.